Design Systems

 Your design system needs to live in it's own npm module, which can be private to just your app.
 That way you can later direct the compiler to look for that package.

 Design systems can extend off each other.
-In fact tamagui
+In fact tamagui extends off @tamagui/core, which contains simple base level components.

-So, for example, if you'd like to use the Tamagui XStack
+So, for example, if you'd like to use the Tamagui XStack, YStack, Button and Paragraph in your design system, you would add tamagui to your design system's package.json.

-If you want to build more from scratch, then use @tamagui/core
+If you want to build more from scratch, then use @tamagui/core and only import either the Stack or Text view.
+For the purpose of this guide, we'll just extend @tamagui/core.

-Let's name our package @ourapp/components
+Let's name our package @ourapp/components:

 {"name": "@ourapp/components","types": "./types/index.d.ts","main": "dist/cjs","module": "dist/esm","module:jsx": "dist/jsx","files": ["types", "src", "dist"],"sideEffects": ["*.css"],"dependencies": {"@tamagui/core": "*"},"scripts": {"build": "tamagui-build","watch": "tamagui-build --watch"},"devDependencies": {"@tamagui/build": "*"}}

-And be sure to have a tsconfig.json
+And be sure to have a tsconfig.json with whichever options you'd like.

 There are a few things to note here: